PinchOfData/germaingauthier/index.md

 I visited the Center for Data Science and Economics at ETH Zürich for the academic year 2020-2021, invited by [Elliott Ash](https://elliottash.com/).

-Topics: social media, protest movements, social norms, political and economic beliefs

-Methods: econometrics, text as data, simulations
+Research Topics: political economy, applied econometrics, text as data

 ### Current Research